All You Need to Know About Visual Branding

 Your colour palette requires careful consideration.
 Many companies change or redesign their logos every once in a while, but they seldom change their colours.

 When it comes to branding, including visual branding, consistency is key.
-For instance, on-point visual branding is a crucial element of a great site.
+For instance, on-point visual branding is a crucial element of a great website.
 However, not only do you need to make sure the colours on your site create a branded feel, but you also need to make sure they are creating a cohesive visual identity across all the platforms you are using (e.g. social media, print, merchandise, etc.).

 Consider the colours in use.
 Do they complement each other?
 What colour is your star and who plays the supporting roles?